 Decontamination

-Life Science Outsourcing has proven expertise in helping clients navigate the decontamination process to enhance efficiencies while ensuring all regulatory requirements are met.
+Life Science Outsourcing has proven expertise in helping medical device manufacturers navigate the decontamination process, enhance efficiencies, and meet all regulatory requirements.

 Decontamination Expertise

-There are three steps for decontamination, and each level is an aggregate of lower-level methods.
-Based on exposure to biohazardous materials, a device might not have to undergo all three levels to achieve sterility.
+Decontamination requires three steps, with each level being an aggregate of lower-level methods.
+Based on exposure to biohazardous materials, a device may not have to undergo all three levels to achieve sterility.

 • Level 1: Cleaning